Brazil - Country Commercial Guide

 • Schistosomiasis

-• Yellow fever
+• Yellow fever (in several states)

 Although Brazil has many elective/cosmetic surgery facilities that are on par with those found in the United States, the quality of care varies widely.
 If you plan to undergo surgery in Brazil, make sure that emergency medical facilities are available.
 Some “boutique” plastic surgery operations offer luxurious facilities but are not hospitals and are unable to handle emergencies.
 U.S. citizens have died while seeking medical care from non-traditional “healers” and practitioners.
 Ensure you have access to proper medical care if seeking such services.
-Be up to date on all vaccinations recommended by the CDC and the World Health Organization.
+It is advised to be up to date on all vaccinations recommended by the CDC and the World Health Organization.

 Local Time, Business Hours, and Holidays